KDCodes23/Image-Slider/README.md

 **Description**:
 The Image Carousel is an interactive component that displays a series of images.
 Users can cycle through images manually with buttons or automatically with an auto-slide feature.
 This project demonstrates key JavaScript concepts like updating the DOM, handling events, and using CSS for smooth animations.

-**HIstory**
+**History**
-1. 07/11/24 - Creation of the project and it's files /folder.
-Next Goal: Add a functioning pervious button.
+1. 07/11/24 - Creation of the project and its files /folder.
+Next Goal: Add a functioning previous button.
 ---

 ### Key Features